Ever wondered why teenagers find us parents so embarrassing?

 “You don’t have to get out of the car at school, you know,” she says to me.
 Except on the days she’s feeling nervous, when I’m required to get out of the car.

 I’m never sure which sort of a day it is, so on any given morning, I’m usually doing the wrong thing.
-I’m very much looking forward to next week, when she starts cycling to school herself.
+I’m very much looking forward to next week, when she starts cycling to school herself and I am no longer going to embarrass her by getting out of the car or NOT getting out of the car.
+It’s very confusing.

 I can still remember the mortification of my Dad’s habit of singing in the MIDDLE OF THE STREET while we were shopping.